guettli/intranets/README.md

 An approval process will slow everything down.
 See [Disadvantages of article validation (Wikipedia)](https://meta.wikimedia.org/wiki/Article_validation#Disadvantages)

+In the past several projects started with the big goal to be better than Wikipedia.
+They advertised with a review and approval process which will result in better results.

+AFAIK there is no real alternative Wikipedia.
+This concept has won.
+And if you disagree with a particular part, then go ahead and improve it.
+No complicated process is between your idea and the world wide visible change.

 # Avoid contact persons, use contact channels.